 The underbirds are go!
 New Zealand’s birds are amazing, and some of the least known are even more amazing.
 Are you ready to discover some of Aotearoa New Zealand’s best-kept secrets?
 It’s the underbirds’ time to shine!

-The birds are back in town!
-Forest & Bird’s annual Bird of the Year competition aims to raise awareness of New Zealand’s endangered bird species, and every year Kiwis flock to the polls to decide who will take out the top honour.
+Forest & Bird’s annual Bird of the Year competition aims to raise awareness of New Zealand’s endangered bird species, and every year Kiwi flock to the polls to decide who will take out the top honour.

-The ever-growing beloved Bird of the Year campaign will once again have the nation in a flap.
-Who will fly to victory?
-Aotearoa New Zealand has the most amazing native wildlife.
-But right now, 80% of our birds (and 100% of our bats!) are in trouble.
+Right now, 80% of our birds are in trouble.
 Climate change and habitat destruction are big threats to all our native species.
 If we protect and restore our rivers, forests, oceans, and climate, we can bring our native wildlife back from the brink.

-It’s the 16th Bird of the Year and voting opens on 18th October until 31st October with the winner announced Monday 1st November.
+It’s the 17th Bird of the Year competition and voting is open now until 30th October with the winner announced Monday 31st October.
 Find out more about these birds, and vote for your favourite at birdoftheyear.org.nz

 Looking for somewhere that puts birdlife in the spotlight?
 We know a place.